Tamburasca/WDR3_concert_downloader/README.md

 input file.
 Thus, the audio quality is downgraded.
 The output file name is optional.

-Furthermore, in a first draft, we provide a Webradio Server based on FastAPI.
+Furthermore, in a first draft, we provide an Internet Radio on a web server that is based on FastAPI utilizing its Streaming Response.
 Running in a Docker container it streams a collection of mp3-files.
-The files need to be made available in a directory specified in *.env*. and are selected randomly, when the method is invoked by the web radio client.
+The files need to be made available in a directory specified in *.env*. and are selected randomly, when the method is invoked by the client.
-Text as "metadata" is injected between the byte stream chunks.
+Text as "metadata" is injected between the byte stream chunks, if the client reveals 'icy-metadata' = '1' in its request header.
-In the present case we inject mp3-metadata present in the mp3-files, such as title, album and genre.
+For the time being we inject mp3-metadata present in the mp3-files, such as title, album and genre.